win2021/nrf7002_stm32_qspi/README.md

 3. Run **west update** to pull STM32 HAL.

 4. Build shell example.
-If you are using nRF connect VS code extension, it should detect the build configuration from **build** folder.
+If you are using nRF connect VS code extension, it should detect the build configuration from **build** folder automatically.
 Otherwise, manually select **dts32.overlay** and **prj.conf**.

-5. In console, use shell command to lunach zperf test.
+5. In console, use shell command to launch zperf test.

 ## Known issues
 1. The configuration is optimized for UDP TX.
 Other test cases may yield poor performance.